praesongprasit/EventSiteTest/src/panellists/rachel-collingridge.md

 <p>Rachel: Got any questions?
 Okay.
 Cool.</p>
 <p>Aaron: So, yes, actually, some really great, questions here.
 And now is the time that my hands are so sweaty.
 Yeah.
 Well, no. Okay.
 I'll go into that.
 So, okay.
 What, do you have any horror story?
 Like you've been around a long time, and, many of you worked in a lot of different organizations.
 Tell me about, like, your tech culture horror stories.</p>
 <p>Yeah.
 Go on, Rahul!</p>
-<p>Rahul: Look, I mean, if you permit me to be philosophical for for a little bit, and Aaron knows I am philosophical all the time, he confuses that with wisdom, which is nice.</p>
+<p>Rahul: Look, I mean, if you permit me to be philosophical for a little bit, and Aaron knows I am philosophical all the time, he confuses that with wisdom, which is nice.</p>
 <p>Aaron: Completely confused.
 We're great companions.</p>
 <p>Rahul: Alright.
 Look, I'm a really curious person.
 I come from a family, that doesn't live very long.
 My dad's side, there are not many, not many men, who have lived beyond 50.</p>

 <p>Rahul: Look, you know, you, most of you, would have heard about this, model of working during the week that Atlassian and Google made famous about downing tools for one day in five and working on something creative that's in your mind and not driven by the corporate and things like Gmail come out of that and, you know, other things come out of that.
 But I wanna, offer you an alternative.</p>
 <p>Rachel: There's a quote, which is, "The standard you walk past is the standard you accept."
 That's something like that. and so, I think for me, it all comes down to being a role model.
-And every day, we should be role modeling what we want to see, and I would include kindness, I'd include kind feedback, you know, talking about the standard that we walk past.</p>
+And every day, we should be role modelling what we want to see, and I would include kindness, I'd include kind feedback, you know, talking about the standard that we walk past.</p>
 <p>Don: That's hard, isn't it?
 To be, to follow both of those.
 It's a challenge.
 I mean, Okay.
-So so for me, if you, you know, it's always about people.</p>
+So for me, if you, you know, it's always about people.</p>

-<p>And,</p>
-<p>My challenge to you, and I find this hard.
+<p>And, my challenge to you, and I find this hard.
 So this is why I'm saying it's a challenge.
 Some people find it incredibly easy.</p>
 <p>Go and talk to somebody that you don't know.</p>
 <p>That you haven't spoken to.</p>
 <p>Or if you're in a company that, you know, everyone does know everyone else, think about one thing, that they might not know about you or your whakapapa or, you know, whatever and talk to them about that.
 Just do that.</p>